Morbius: The Midnight Sons

-Over the next year, Morbius confronts several new foes, including Dr. Paine, the Basilisk II (Wayne Gifford), Vic Slaughter, Bloodthirst and Bloodbath.
+Over the next year, Morbius confronts several new foes, including Dr. Paine, Basilisk (Wayne Gifford), Vic Slaughter, Bloodthirst, and Bloodbath.
 During the initial battle with the bounty hunter Vic Slaughter and his team of mercenaries the Hardcases, Martine Bancroft's tombstone is damaged by gunfire.
 Enraged, Morbius kills the Hardcases and drains Slaughter of some blood, but then buries the villain alive rather than killing him outright.
 Morbius leaves, believing his bite no longer infects people with partial pseudo-vampirism.
 Morbius then later discovers that if he drains a certain amount of blood from a victim, the infection of his bite is actually more powerful than it was before.
 Vic Slaughter rises from near-death as a new pseudo-vampire, his powers and abilities equal to those of Morbius.

 Despite not being trusted by many of them, Morbius continues to join the Midnight Sons in battles against evil whenever they need his help.
 He also aids Spider-Man, Venom, the Black Cat and other superheroes against a gang of supervillains led by spree killers Carnage and Shriek during the crossover event called Maximum Carnage.
 During a battle with the dream-empowered demon Nightmare, Morbius learns that his new mutation due to demon blood has made him immortal in the traditional sense, meaning he can die from injury but no longer ages.
 Soon afterward, Blade is bitten by Morbius and temporarily becomes a true undead vampire called Switchblade.
 He kills several allies, including Morbius.
 Soon afterward, Blade is cured of his vampirism and his victims are magically restored back to life, including Morbius.

 From Dr. Paine, Morbius learns that his blood disease is not in full remission and will still eventually kill him despite constantly feeding on fresh blood and his otherwise impressive regenerative abilities.
 With help from Jacob Weisenthal, Morbius researches how to at least alleviate his condition if a cure is impossible.
 With newly obtained samples of Spider-Man's radioactive blood, Morbius and Weisenthal create an "anti-viral" serum that restores his human form for several hours at a time.
 Now able to operate for part of the day as a normal man, Morbius creates the cover identity of Dr. Morgan Michaels and attains a job as a hematologist at St. Jude's Memorial Hospital in New York.
 As a hematologist, Morbius is able to steal collected blood donations to briefly alleviate his bloodlust in between feeding on living people, although the preservatives and anti-coagulants used with donated blood means it will poison Morbius if he ingests too much of it.
 He also attains a hyperbolic chamber and dialysis equipment, allowing him to oxygenate his blood and cleanse his system as he sleeps.